A Fast, Closed-Form Bandwidth Selector for the Beta Kernel Density Estimator: Experimental results

 The results of the ``bimodal'' distribution are even more stark.
-The fast Gaussian-based rules (\lsilv, \rsilv) failed completely, producing extremely high error scores (0.2377 and 0.2067, respectively) in this study.
+The fast Gaussian-based rules (\lsilv, \rsilv) failed completely, producing extremely high mean error scores (0.2377 and 0.2067, respectively) in this study.
 In contrast, \rot remains highly robust (0.0914), again proving to be statistically superior ($p < 0.001$) to its slow counterpart, \blscv (0.1104).
-Crucially, this robustness is not because the beta reference distribution successfully models bimodality but rather because the method successfully detects that it cannot.
-For bimodal mixtures, the method-of-moments estimates $(\hat{a}, \hat{b})$ typically fall into the invalid domain ($< 1.5$), effectively flagging a violation of the unimodal assumption.
+Crucially, this robustness is not because the beta reference distribution successfully models bimodality, but rather because the method successfully detects that it cannot.
+For bimodal mixtures, the method-of-moments estimates $(\hat{a}, \hat{b})$ typically fall into the invalid domain ($\leq 1.5$), effectively flagging a violation of the unimodal assumption.
 This automatically triggers the fallback heuristic (as confirmed in the detailed simulation results (see Supplementary Material), where the fallback rate is $>99\%$).
 Unlike standard Gaussian reference rules, which blindly apply a global bandwidth that over-smooths multimodal structures, our approach defaults to a conservative shape-penalized bandwidth that preserves the density features.

-These results are visually confirmed in Figure \ref{fig:ISE_Score_vs_N}, which shows the ISE against the sample size.
+These results are visually confirmed in Figure \ref{fig:ISE_Score_vs_N}, which shows the ISE with respect to the sample size.
 The line for \rot (Beta (Ref)) consistently tracks just above the oracle methods (\bise, \oracle) and well below the competing kernel families, demonstrating its superior performance.

 Finally, we analyze the practical cost of these methods in Table \ref{tab:main_table_time} and Figure \ref{fig:Comp_Time_vs_N}.
 The results are unambiguous: the \rot, along with the other fast rules (\lsilv, \rsilv), is instantaneous, requiring, on average, 0.0001s regardless of the complexity of the distribution.